2025–26 VfB Stuttgart season

-The 2025–26 season is the 133rd season in the history of VfB Stuttgart and the club's sixth consecutive campaign in the Bundesliga.
-In addition to the league, Stuttgart are competing in the DFB-Pokal and the UEFA Europa League, having qualified by winning the 2024–25 DFB-Pokal.
+The 2025–26 season was the 133rd season in the history of VfB Stuttgart, and the club's sixth consecutive campaign in the Bundesliga.
+In addition to the domestic league, Stuttgart competed in the DFB-Pokal, the Franz Beckenbauer Supercup and the UEFA Europa League, having qualified for the latter two competitions by winning the 2024–25 DFB-Pokal.

-On 16 August 2025 they hosted the inaugural Franz Beckenbauer Supercup at the MHPArena, losing 2–1 to FC Bayern Munich.
+On 16 August 2025, Stuttgart hosted the newly-renamed Franz Beckenbauer Supercup at the MHPArena, losing 2–1 to Bayern Munich.